rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

     ##  3rd Qu.:13.5
     ##  Max.   :15.0

+#### Core CEC distribution

+I also wanted to know what CECs were shared among all assemblies, and which were shared among all Fo. and which were shared among all assemblies in a specific fsp.

 ``` r
 # ---- summarise the distribution of candidate effector clusters in all assemblies  ---- #